Castium Revelio: Crystals, Christmas, and Cat Memes

 Meanwhile, Deadline Hollywood reports the sequel has rounded out its new cast members, which will include Charlie Weber (How to Get Away with Murder), Louise Lombard (CSI), Candice King (The Vampire Diaries), Karimah Westbrook (Save the Last Dance), and Rob Estes (90210).
 The movie is slated for a 2020 release.

 The Isle of Wight is preparing for its annual comic convention, Fan TC Con, and Josh Herdman (Gregory Goyle) will be among the special guests.
-The convention is slated to run August 24--25, and you can purchase tickets online.
+The convention is slated to run August 24 to 25, and you can purchase tickets online.

 Digital Spy reports that Guy Henry (Pius Thicknesse) is taking a break from his role as Henrik Hanssen on BBC1 drama Holby City to tread the boards for a bit.
 Henry is joining the cast of Peter Gynt at the National Theatre - for which you can purchase tickets online - but Digital Spy says he's expected to return to Holby City next year.

-John Williams (composer of the first three Harry Potter film scores) is hard at work on the score for Star Wars: The Rise of Skywalker, the composer’s younger brother, Don, said this week.
-During his interview with Scoring Arts, Don also hinted at the film’s run time, telling the audience his brother has 135 minutes’ worth of music to write.
-The final film in the Skywalker saga is set for a December 20 release, and you can watch Don’s interview below.
+John Williams (composer of the first three Harry Potter film scores) is hard at work on the score for Star Wars: The Rise of Skywalker, the composer's younger brother, Don, said this week.
+During his interview with Scoring Arts, Don also hinted at the film's run time, telling the audience his brother has 135 minutes' worth of music to write.
+The final film in the Skywalker saga is set for a December 20 release, and you can read more from Slash Film.

 As we let you know in June, Callum Turner (Theseus Scamander) and Holliday Grainger (Robin Ellacott, C.B.
 Strike) are starring together as Shaun Emery and Detective Inspector Rachel Carey, respectively, in the new BBC thriller The Capture, and the two joined costar Ben Miles in posing for the camera this week at a photo call at London's Soho Hotel.
 Check out the photos below, courtesy of the Daily Mail, and the show later this year!